-Upcoming expiration dates for monthly VIX options and futures—they expire at market open on the same days.
+Upcoming expiration dates for monthly VIX options and futures—they expire at market open on the same days can be found here.
 The settlement price is not the same as the VIX open price.
-The settlement price is listed under the VRO ticker and reflects the result of a process managed by the CBOE.
-If volatility is relatively volatile on the expiration day it can take a while (hours) for the CBOE process to complete.
-This can result in settlement prices that are significantly different from the VIX open price.
+The settlement price is listed under the VRO ticker and reflects the result of a process (HOSS) managed by the CBOE.
+If settlement process involves actual trade prices, not the mid-price quotes used in the VIX calculation process so the ultimate settlement price can be significantly different from the VIX open price.

 The last day of trading for expiring VIX options is the end of regular trading on the day before (typically Tuesday).
 Expiring VIX futures on the other hand trade in extended hours trading until 7:00 AM ET on the day of expiration (typically Wednesday).